 You can use the following performance testing tools:

-Apache JMeter is suitable for both static and dynamic resources and web dynamic applications.
+Whether you used a dynamic or static website maker to create your website, Apache JMeter is suitable for both applications.
 It can be used to simulate a heavy load on a server, group of servers, network, or object to test its strength and analyze overall performance under different load types.

 Gatling is designed for continuous load testing.
 It integrates with your development pipelines.
 Gatling includes a web recorder and colorful reports and graphs.